 Exams After Grandparenting

 The BBS has adopted the National Clinical Mental Health Counselor Examination (NCMHCE), to be administered by the NBCC, as the licensure exam for California LPCCs.
 A California LPCC Law and Ethics Exam, which will be administered by the BBS, is also be required for licensure.
-Candidates for licensure will be approved to take these exams, when their education and supervison have been approved by the BBS.
-These exams align with the re-structuring of the exam process for LMFTs and LCSWs.
+Candidates for licensure will be approved to take these exams, when their education and supervision have been approved by the BBS.

 Counselors licensed in other states, who apply for the LPCC in California, will need to have their education and supervised experience approved by the BBS before they can take the CA Law and Ethics Exam and the NCMHCE, if they have not already passed it.